-- Host weekly live shows at The Spot, a state-of-the-art, 70-cap club run entirely by Bay State College entertainment management students.
+- Host weekly live shows at The Spot, a state-of-the-art, 70-capacity club run entirely by Bay State College Entertainment Management students.

-- Gain leadership experience by joining an entertainment management organization, like Bay State College Radio, the Audio Engineering Society (AES) the Music & Entertainment Industry Student Association (MEISA).
+- Join an Entertainment Management organization, like Bay State College Radio, the Audio Engineering Society (AES) and the Music & Entertainment Industry Student Association (MEISA).